-Reporting the Academy as a Whole - Government-wide Financial Statements
+Reporting the Academy as a Whole - Academy-Wide Financial Statements

 One of the most important questions asked about the Academy is, "As a whole, what is the Academy's financial condition as result of the year's activities?"
 The statement of net position and the statement of activities, which appear first in the Academy's financial statements, report information on the Academy as a whole and its activities in a way that helps you answer this question.
 We prepare these statements to include all assets and liabilities, using the accrual basis of accounting, which is similar to the accounting used by most by private sector companies.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
-These two statements report the Academy's net position - the difference between assets and liabilities, as reported in the statement of net position - which is one way to measure the Academy's financial health or financial position.
+These two statements report the Academy's net position - the difference between assets, plus deferred outflows of resources and liabilities plus deferred inflows of resources, as reported in the statement of net position - which is one way to measure the Academy's financial health or financial position.

 Over time, increases or decreases in the Academy's net position - as reported in the statement of activities - are indicators of whether its financial health is improving or deteriorating.
 The relationship between revenues and expenses is the Academy's operating results.
 However, the Academy's goal is to provide services to our students, not to generate profits as commercial entities do.
-One must consider many other nonfinancial factors, such as quality of the education provided, to asses overall health of the Academy.
+One must consider many other nonfinancial factors, such as quality of the education provided, to assess overall health of the Academy.